ContextMapper/context-mapper-archunit-extension/README.md

 | `entitiesShouldAdhereToCmlEntityStructure`          | This rule ensures that the fields of an entity in the code (for example annotated with @Entity jMolecules annotation) are also modeled in the corresponding CML entity.                                                                                                         |
 | `valueObjectsShouldAdhereToCmlValueObjectStructure` | This rule ensures that the fields of a value object in the code (for example annotated with @ValueObject jMolecules annotation) are also modeled in the corresponding CML value object.                                                                                         |
 | `domainEventsShouldAdhereToCmlDomainEventStructure` | This rule ensures that the fields of a domain event in the code (for example annotated with @DomainEvent jMolecules annotation) are also modeled in the corresponding CML domain event.                                                                                         |

+The rules and conditions are documented in [our JavaDoc](https://www.javadoc.io/doc/org.contextmapper/context-mapper-archunit-extension/latest/index.html) as well.

 **Missing some rules/conditions?** Contributions are always welcome!
 Create PRs or GitHub issues with your ideas/requirements.